euwbah/musescore-xen-tuner/README.md

 In this situation, we need to check for prior notes in this staff line with explicit accidentals using the `getAccidental` function.
 This function returns the `accidentals` object of a preceding note with explicit accidentals that affect the current one, or `null` if there are no prior notes with explicit accidentals.

 As of now, this plugin does not intend to support the ability to have independently explicit/implicit accidentals per accidental chain.
 This means that ups and downs notation where prior sharps/flats carry through an up/down accidental will not be supported.
 If there's enough demand for that, then this feature will be a goal.

+### Parsing a note

+Once the implicit/explicit accidentals on a `MSNote` has been tokenized.
+We apply the TuningConfig to calculate the `XenNote` string hash from properties of the `MSNote`.

 ### Matching of an accidental